SQL INPUT

 NOT IN (...)$ninValue not in list

-LIKE '%x%'$regex: /.*x.*/% → .*, _ → .
+LIKE '%x%'$regex: /.*x.*/% becomes .*, _ becomes .

-NOT LIKE$not: /pattern/Negated regex
+NOT LIKE$not: /pattern/Negated regular expression

-IS NULLfield: nullIncludes missing fields
+IS NULLfield: nullAlso matches missing fields

 IS NOT NULL$ne: nullField exists and is not null